vialabdusp/planning-representation/w04_indesign/indesign.md

 - Columns:2
 - Column Gutter: 0.2 inches
 - Margins: 1 inch (all)
-- Bleed*: 0 inch (all)
+- Bleed**: 0 inch (all)
 - Slug: 0 inch (all)

-* This tutorial will not cover bleed, but if you want to learn out more about it checkout [this tutorial](https://indesignsecrets.com/indesign-basics-bleeds-in-indesign.php).
-It's useful if you want a page with color extending (bleeding) to the edge of the paper.
+** This tutorial will not cover bleed, but if you want to learn out more about it checkout [this tutorial](https://indesignsecrets.com/indesign-basics-bleeds-in-indesign.php).
+It's useful if you want to print a page with color extending (bleeding) to the edge of the paper.

 Next, Choose your work space. go to window -> workspace -> [Typography].
 This setup includes the tools we'll be using today: pages, layers, stroke, paragraph styles, character styles.